YanWenKun/ComfyUI-Docker/docs/README-DockerHub.md

 - `cu121`, `latest` [\[doc\]](https://github.com/YanWenKun/ComfyUI-Docker/tree/main/cu121)

-  - Recommended for those trying ComfyUI for the first time.
+  - Recommended for anyone trying ComfyUI for the first time.
   - Equipped with many dependencies.
 Starts with ComfyUI core only.
   - Using a low-privilege user within the container (easy for WSL2 deploy).
   - Using CUDA 12.1 + Python 3.11.